rafael747/blog/ops.md

 ## Areas of Expertise

  * Unix/Windows Server and network security
+ * Server, Network and log monitoring
  * GIS and Climate data
  * Webhosting/Email technologies
  * Containers and Virtualization
+ * Deployment, migration and backup routines.

 * * *
 Credits to [João Paulo Simões](https://www.linkedin.com/in/joao-paulo-sim%C3%B5es-88904018a/) for the ceiling art.